 Please follow this link to KWS' web page on Meru National Park.

-Until recently Meru has been in decline and attracted few visitors.
+Until the early 2000's Meru had been in decline and attracted few visitors.
 KWS has improved the roads and restocked the area with game.
 The park still doesn't attract a lot of visitors as it is off the beaten track to the East of Mount Kenya.
 This gives you plenty of scope for good photography and observe the game in peace and quiet.

 Buffalo smelling the air, as they are aware of our presence.